Executive Artistic Director & Trustee

 Peter is a keen amateur viola player and chamber musician.

-With her exceptional talent, musical integrity, and charisma, Nobuko Imai is considered to be one of the most outstanding violist of our time.
+We are proud to have the multi award-winning, internationally renowned violist Nobuko Imai as our Patron.
+Nobuko brings considerable heft to the role with her exceptional talent, her prodigious global fame as a world leading soloist and educator, her musical integrity and her sheer charisma.
 After finishing her studies at the Toho School of Music, Yale University and the Juilliard School, she won the highest prizes at both the prestigious international competition in Munich and Geneva.

 Formerly a member of the esteemed Vermeer Quartet, Ms. Imai now combines a distinguished international solo career.
 She has appeared with many of the wolrd’s prestigious orchestras such as Berlin Philharmonic, Royal Concertgebouw Orchestra, London, Boston, and Chicago Symphonies, among many others.
 A keen chamber musician, Ms. Imai has often performed with world’s renowned artists at numerous world’s most distinguished music festivals, including Marlboro, Pablo Casals in Prado, Ravinia, and Verbier.
 From 2003 to 2020, Nobuko Imai was founding member of Michelangelo String Quartet.
 The quartet achieved numerous acclaimed projects such like the Beethoven quartet cyle in Scotland and Japan and the world premiere of Lera Auerbach’s “Goetia.
 72 – In umbra Lucis”, among others.